pjeby/to-use/README.md

 The global `use(key)` function is actually shorthand for `use.this(key)`.
 (That is, it looks up the key in the currently active context, or throws an error if there isn't one.)

-#### `use.me`

-A symbol that can be used to define a static method that will be used in place of a class' constructor to create a service.
-This can be helpful when your service constructor needs non-default arguments, or when there is some additional side-effect required.

-(In addition, you can use this as a non-static method to make your class instances keys that provide their own default factories.)

-#### `use.factory`

-Like `use.me`, but implemented as an instance method on a class' prototype, for when you need the class to be a key, but want to return an object of a different type, specialized on the actual class looked up.

 ### Interfaces

 (Note: this is just an overview of the primary interfaces `to-use` provides and uses, that you'd most likely want to use or implement in your own code.
 If you want to see the full typings, see the [to-use.d.ts](mjs/to-use.d.ts) file.)